wazuh/wazuh-documentation/source/user-manual/ruleset/dynamic-fields.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn more about the dynamic fields and dynamic decoders that Wazuh provides, and check out some examples.
+  :description: Learn more about the dynamic fields and dynamic decoders that Wazuh provides and check out some examples.

 .. _ruleset_dynamic-fields: